 Chicago aldermen defer police arbitration deal, approve settlements

-The unexpected move not to vote on the controversial clause in the Police Department contract prompted the head of Chicago’s police union to stand up in City Council chambers and shout “get your checkbooks ready,” in a possible nod to what he has said will be an expensive court fight over the dispute.
+The unexpected move not to again vote on the controversial clause in the Police Department contract prompted the head of Chicago’s police union to stand up in City Council chambers and shout “get your checkbooks ready,” in an apparent nod to what he has said will be an expensive court fight over the dispute.

-The delayed vote is the latest in a monthslong back and forth between City Hall and the Fraternal Order of Police, which threatens to further erode Mayor Brandon Johnson’s relationship with the city’s largest police union.
+Wednesday’s delay is the latest in a monthslong back and forth between City Hall and the Fraternal Order of Police over the contract provision that allows officers accused of serious misconduct to seek a ruling in private from an independent arbitrator rather than a public meeting of the Police Board.
+The fight threatens to further erode Mayor Brandon Johnson’s relationship with the city’s largest police union.

 Aldermen were expected to vote on the matter at the very end of Wednesday’s meeting.
 When Ald.
 Gregory Mitchell, 7th, moved to adjourn without a vote, police supporters Raymond Lopez, 15th, and Anthony Beale, 9th, tried to force a vote.
 Their motion failed.

+“We’re talking about accountability of the most severe cases of discipline, a very small percentage of police officers here.
+The public’s demanding accountability,” Rodriguez, 22nd, said.

+He said he was not sure that debate would happen before next week’s scheduled City Council meeting.

-In December, by a vote of 33-17, aldermen voted down the arbitration provision at Johnson’s behest.
+In December, by a vote of 33-17, aldermen voted down the arbitration language in the police contract at Johnson’s behest.
 That same meeting, they approved an economic package that gave rank-and-file officers 20% raises over four years.

+Rodriguez would not comment on whether support for rejecting the clause allowing arbitration had waned since last month.
+Such a rejection must pass with at least 30 votes of the full City Council.
+“I’m very hopeful that the residents of the city of Chicago will win again...
+I’m not whipping it, I think it will be close again,” he said.

 The conflict began with arbitrator Edwin Benn, who last year awarded officers accused of misconduct the choice to remove their cases from the Chicago Police Board’s docket and instead have them decided privately by an outside third party.
 It was part of a dispute during broader contact negotiations between the city and the FOP.